 Well-tested, durable and cost-efficient methods exist for preventing radon in new houses and reducing radon in existing dwellings.
 Radon prevention should be considered when new houses are built, particularly in radon prone areas.
 In many countries of Europe and in the United States of America, the inclusion of protective measures in new buildings has become a routine measure.
 In some countries it has become a mandatory procedure.

-Radon levels in homes can be reduced by:
+Radon levels in existing homes can be reduced by: